abcbrianlee/Appointment-Scheduler/README.md

-<h1>#Appointment Scheduler</h1>
+<h1>Appointment Scheduler</h1>

-This project is a Java/FXML/Scenebuilder application that allows users to log in using a MySQL database.
-Users can add, create, update, or delete contact users in the database while also assigning appointments.
-Additionally, a reports page is generated, providing users with information on appointments using various queries.
-All login attempts are also recorded in a .txt file.
-The application is designed to streamline contact and appointment management, providing a user-friendly interface for efficient organization and scheduling.
+The Appointment Scheduler is a Java/FXML/Scenebuilder application designed to simplify your contact and appointment management.
+This application allows users to securely log in using a MySQL database and seamlessly handle various tasks, such as adding, creating, updating and deleting contact users and appointments.
+It has the ability to assign appointments and generate insightful reports.

+# <span style="font-size: 16px;">Technologies Used</span>
+* <b>Java</b>: The core programming language used for the application's logic.<br>
+* <b>FXML</b>: A markup language for designing the application's user interface.<br>
+* <b>Scenebuilder</b>: A visual layout tool for designing FXML-based interfaces.
+* <b>MySQL</b>: A powerful database used to store information
 ## Project Description
-This application stores login credentials in MySQL.
-The application tracks where the user is located and translates timezone accordingly to show current time and timezone on the login page.
-It also can translate between English or French depending on user language settings.
-The Main Menu shows two tableviews: Customer and Appointments.
-The User can search through all the appointments by day, week or month.
-Adding or updating a customer will bring a new page with required information to be entered for that customer and saved into the database.
-Deleting a customer is possible as long as no appointments are scheduled for that customer.
-If there is an existing appointment for that customer upon deletion, an error message will be displayed, as well as incorrect information being entered for adding or updating a customer.
+The Appointment Scheduler leverages the strength of MySQL to store login credentials securely.
+The application is able to track the user's location and automatically adjust the timezone, ensuring that the displayed timezone on the login page are accurate and convenient.
+Furthermore, the application is able to switch between English and French based on the user's language preference.<br>
+<br>The Main Menu offers an interface with two primary sections: Customers and Appointments.
+Users can search through appointments by day, week, or month, enabling quick access to the desired information.
+Adding or updating a customer enables changes to the interface as well as the database.
+Deletion of customers is allowed, provided that no appointments are associated with them.
+If an appointment is linked to a customer upon deletion, the application will display and error message, preventing accidental removal of critical information and requiring the user to first delete the appointment.<br>

-Adding, updating and deletion of appointments is also possible.
-Appointments must be scheduled after 8am central time or before 7pm central time.
-Appointments must also be scheduled weekdays only.
-Failure to do so will result in an error.
-Appointments cannot be overlapped and a 15 minute reminder will be prompt before the next appointment.
-Upon addition of an appointment, a customer must be selected for that appointment.
-Times are adjusted accordingly to be shown in the user's timezone, however they are stored in MySQL database in UTC time and must abide by central time business hours.
+<br>Users are also able to manage appointments as well by either adding, updating or deleting appointments, all while adhering to business hours.
+Appointments can only be scheduled between 8am and 7pm centrail time on weekdays.
+The application enforces the non-overlapping of appointments, ensuring a smooth and organized schedule.
+Additionally, a helpful 15-minute reminder will prompt users before their next appointment.
+When adding an appointment, users must associate it with a specific customer, further streamlining the process.
+Although appointment times are adjusted to display in the user's timezone, the are stored in the MySQL database inUTC time, ensuring accuracy and consistency across different time zones.<br>

-A reports page is also available.
-This page will show all appointments and customers by different queries.
-Such queries include sorting by appointment type, appointment's contact, or appointments by country (France, US, UK).
-This reports page will be useful in generating future reports.
-A login_activity.txt also records all login attempts, whether successful or unsuccessful, with its respective username and password as well as the time.
+<br>In-depth reports provide valuable insights into appointments and customer.
+Users can generate reports using various queries, such as sorting by appointment type, contact or country(France, US, UK).
+These reports serve as a powerful tool for generating future analysis and planning.
+Furthermore, the Appointment Scheduler records all login attempts, successful or unsuccessful, in a dedicated login_activity.txt file, capturing important information like usernames, passwords, and timestamps for security monitoring.

-##Instructions
-Upon logging in, enter 'test' as username and password(Case Sensitive).
-This will direct you to the homepage.
-Appointments and Customers can be added, updated or deleted by clicking on its respective buttons.
-Reports page can be accessed by clicking on 'reports' and using the dropdown to specify queries.
+<h2>Instructions</h2>
+To run the Appointment Scheduler on your local machine, follow these steps:<br>
+<br>1.
+Clone this repository to your local machine<br>
+2. Open the project in your preferred Java IDE<br>
+3. Set Main.java located at src/main/java/Main as the entry point.<br>
+4. Build and run the application<br>
+5. Enter 'test' as username and password (case-sensitive)<br>
+6. Start managing contacts and appointments with ease!<br>

+<h2>Contributions</h2>
+Contributions to the Appointment Scheduler are welcome!
+If you have any suggestions, bug reports, or feature requests, please feel free to submit an issue or a pull request.